The Very Hungry Caterpillar

 The Very Hungry Caterpillar by Eric Carle is a book that both children have obsessed over at an early age.
 They love reading this story over and over.
 If your children are anything like mine then they probably already love this book, therefore it is a great title to start to expand on!

 Many of you may already own this book which is why it is the perfect book to get started, if you don’t own it, it is definitely in your local library.
 It is about the life cycle of a caterpillar but perfect for toddlers.
 Full of whimsical illustrations, you can not help but fall in love with it.
 I recommend you read this book to your toddler and/or preschooler.

 Before we continue, please take a moment and pin this post to your reading board.

 The Very Hungry Caterpillar Free Printable

-For my printables, I like to print on card stock, because it makes it super sturdy for reusable use.
+For my printables, I like to print them out on card stock, because it makes it super sturdy for reusable use.
 To add even more sturdiness and make them reusable I like to laminate the materials.
 Laminating them or putting them into pouches or even page protectors let you be able to use dry erase markers or crayons.

 The Very Hungry Caterpillar Craft

 After you have fun with our printable, try out this fun and simple craft with your toddler or preschooler.
 Creating something from the story is a great way to foster creativity.
 Working together is a fun way to bond and learn.
-Today we are creating a paper chain which looks like the very hungry caterpillar.
-It involves cutting strips which is great for developing fine motor skills, strengthening little fingers and hand muscles and improving hand-eye coordination.
+Today we are creating a paper chain that looks like the very hungry caterpillar.
+It involves cutting strips which is great for developing fine motor skills, strengthening little fingers and hand muscles, and improving hand-eye coordination.